Affiliate links on Android Authority may earn us a commission. Learn more.

 What is the Amazfit GTS?

-When it comes to pricing, the Amazfit GTS is Huami’s most expensive smartwatch in the US.
+When it comes to pricing, the Amazfit GTS easily breaks the $100 barrier in the US.
 It offers more tracking options than the Amazfit Bip and its features are almost identical to those of the Amazfit GTR.
 For instance, the Amazfit GTS adds eight more activity tracking modes compared to the Bip, which can only track outdoor running, indoor running, cycling, and walking.
 Reference the table below to see all 12 activity tracking modes supported by the GTS.
 The only edge the Amazfit GTR has over the Amazfit GTS is a more striking design and slightly longer battery life.
 In turn, the GTS bests the GTR with 5ATM water resistance compared to 3ATM on the latter.
 The rest of the features, such as heart rate monitoring, music playback, notifications, and others, are shared by the GTS and the GTR.

 If, however, I had to compare the Amazfit GTS to existing fitness wearables, I would probably say it goes up against devices like the Fitbit Charge 2.
 Simple, and with no frills.

 What is the Amazfit GTS design like?